-Session: in HopIn, this is a breakout room where a group of people can meet and talk.
+Session: in RingCentral Events, this is a breakout room where a group of people can meet and talk.

-Stage: the main presentation area in HopIn, where attendees watch presentations.
+Stage: the main presentation area in RingCentral Events, where attendees watch presentations.

-StreamYard: the backstage/streaming application HopIn uses for the stage.
-As of 2023, we have switched from the original HopIn backstage experience to StreamYard.
+StreamYard: the backstage/streaming application RingCentral Events uses for the stage.